-(17) “Gross Square Footage” means the total square footage of the building as measured by the outside wall of the building.
+(21) “Gross Square Footage” means the total square footage of the building as measured by the outside wall of the building.

-(18) “Guaranteed Tax Base Amount” or “GTBA” means a theoretical tax base of $1,000,000 per ADM.
+(22) “Guaranteed Tax Base Amount” or “GTBA” means a theoretical tax base of $1,000,000 per ADM.

-(19) “Guaranteed Tax Rate Amount” means $1,000 which is the GTBA multiplied by 0.001 for $1 of tax per $1,000 of Assessed Value.
+(23) “Guaranteed Tax Rate Amount” means $1,000 which is the GTBA multiplied by 0.001 for $1 of tax per $1,000 of Assessed Value.

+(24) “Lighting” means the level of illumination in a room or building.

-(20) “Local GO Bonds” means general obligation bonds approved by voters for the benefit of a District during the Funding Cycle for which the District applied for a State Matching Grant.
+(25) “Local GO Bonds” means general obligation bonds approved by voters for the benefit of a District during the Funding Cycle for which the District applied for a State Matching Grant.

-(21) “Long-Range Facility Plan” means a plan that determines the long-range needs and goals of a District according to the requirements set forth in OAR 581-027-0040.
+(26) “Long-Range Facility Plan” means a plan that determines the long-range needs and goals of a District according to the requirements set forth in OAR 581-027-0040.